^

 Identification of the epidural space

-The hanging drop method is based on the fact that the pressure in the epidural space is below atmospheric pressure.
-While the needle is in the thickness of the yellow ligament, a drop of physiological solution is suspended from its external opening.
-When the needle is inserted into the epidural space, the drop is sucked into the needle, which indicates the correct position of the needle.
-The presence of negative pressure in it is explained by the fact that at the moment when the needle enters there, its point pushes the dura mater from the posterior surface of the spinal canal.
-This facilitates the absorption of a drop of liquid suspended from the outer end of the needle.
-With puncture at the thoracic level, a negative pressure inside the chest, transmitted through the venous plexus, can play a role.
+The hanging drop method is based on the fact that the pressure in the epidural space is lower than atmospheric.
+While the needle is in the thickness of the yellow ligament, a drop of saline is suspended from its external opening.
+At the moment of insertion of the needle into the epidural space, the drop is sucked into the needle, which indicates the correct position of the latter.
+The presence of negative pressure in it is explained by the fact that at the moment when the needle enters there, its tip moves the dura mater from the posterior surface of the spinal canal.
+This facilitates the absorption of the drop of fluid suspended from the outer end of the needle.
+During puncture at the thoracic level, a certain role can be played by the negative pressure inside the chest, transmitted via the venous plexus.
 The advantage of this method is that the needle can be held with both hands.
-After reaching the epidural space, the correct position of the needle is confirmed by the absence of resistance when introducing a solution or air.
+After reaching the epidural space, the correct position of the needle is confirmed by the absence of resistance when introducing the solution or air.

-Regardless of the method of identification, if catheterization is planned, to facilitate the conduct of the catheter, you can advance the needle by 2-3 mm.
-To reduce the risk of insertion of a catheter into the lumen of the vessel, a small amount of saline or air can be introduced into the epidural space prior to its placement.
+Regardless of the identification method, if catheterization is planned, the needle can be advanced 2-3 mm to facilitate catheter insertion.
+To reduce the risk of introducing the catheter into the vessel lumen, a small amount of saline or air can be introduced into the epidural space before its placement.
 The catheter is inserted through the lumen of the needle.
-At the moment of its exit through its tip the increase in resistance is determined.
+An increase in resistance is detected at the moment it exits through its tip.
 This usually corresponds to a distance of about 10 cm.
-The needle clearance can be oriented cranially or caudally, depending on the direction of insertion of the catheter.
-You should not spend it too far.
-Usually, for anesthesia of surgical interventions, it is recommended to insert a catheter into the space to a depth of 2-3 cm, if prolonged epidural anesthesia and labor pain anesthesia is carried out - by 4-6 cm, to ensure that the catheter is fixed during patient movements.
-If the catheter is inserted too deeply, its displacement in the lateral or anterior space is possible, which will result in the epidural anesthesia losing its effectiveness.
-After insertion of the catheter, the needle is gently removed, as the catheter is gently propelled forward.
-After the needle is removed, the catheter is connected to the bacterial filter and the syringe attachment system, fixed to the skin with an adhesive patch.
+The lumen of the needle can be oriented cranially or caudally, which will determine the direction of catheter insertion.
+It should not be advanced too far.
+Usually, for pain relief during surgical interventions, it is recommended to insert the catheter into the space to a depth of 2-3 cm, and if prolonged epidural anesthesia and labor anesthesia are performed, to a depth of 4-6 cm to ensure fixation of the catheter during patient movements.
+If the catheter is inserted too deeply, it may shift into the lateral or anterior space, which will lead to the epidural anesthesia losing its effectiveness.
+After insertion of the catheter, the needle is carefully removed, as the catheter is gently advanced forward.
+After removal of the needle, the catheter is connected to the bacterial filter and the system for attaching the syringe, fixed to the skin with an adhesive plaster.

-Epidural Anesthesia: Dose Test
+Epidural Anesthesia: Test Dose

-Epidural anesthesia: the main dose
+Epidural anesthesia: basic dose

-Epidural anesthesia: complications, methods of prevention and treatment
+Epidural anesthesia: complications, prevention and treatment methods

 Puncture of the dura mater during epidural anesthesia